davmac314/dasynq/README.md

     pkg-config --cflags dasynq
     pkg-config --libs dasynq

+There is also CMake support.
+You can add the following to your `CMakeLists.txt` file:

+    find_package(Dasynq 1.1.2)

+    # The "old way".
+Not sexy, but works without hitches.
+    #target_include_directories(testapp PRIVATE ${DASYNQ_INCLUDE_DIRS})

+    # The "new way".
+Supposedly sexier, but harder to use properly:
+    target_link_libraries(yourapp
+        PRIVATE Dasynq::Dasynq)

+    # Problematically, the "new way" adds the Dasynq include directory to the
+    # *system header* include path.
+On some platforms this may cause problems.
+    # You can prevent that with the following (this affects *all* imports for
+    # the 'yourapp' target):
+    set_target_properties(yourapp PROPERTIES
+        NO_SYSTEM_FROM_IMPORTED true
+    )

 It is also possible to simply copy the Dasynq headers directly into your own project.